YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Train, Validate and Test the Model

-To train the model, the following parameter settings are adoped:
+To train the model, the parameters are assigned as follows:
 ```python
 EPOCHS = 25
 BATCH_SIZE = 128